PhantomInsights/comments-generator/README.md

 Before moving to more code I need to explain a few very important things about Markov chains.

-Markov chains can have a *variable length memory*, this is very useful to generate real looking texts.
+Markov chains can have a *variable length memory*, this is very useful to generate natural looking texts.

-The proper name of this memory is *order*, the greater is the number of the order the more realistic the generated text will be but it will have the side effect of having less outcomes.
+The proper name of this memory is *order*, the greater is the order the more realistic the generated text will be but it will have the side effect of having less outcomes.

 To better illustrate the difference we are going to use the following paragraph from Lou Gehrig farewell to baseball speech to create a first and second-order Markov chains and models.